cado-security/product-help/docs/cado-response/discovery-import/import/aws/aws-eks.md

 * The Cado platform will hide pods running under the following namespaces: `kube-system`, `kube-public`, `kube-node-lease`, `gke-gmp-system`, `aks-command`, `gmp-system`, `calico-system`, and `tigera-operator`.
 These are system level namespaces, which are often running a distroless environment, which the platform does not support.

-* As Cado requires access to the Control Plane, it is not possible to acquire artifacts from a container running in a private EKS cluster.
-A future update may allow for the collection of data from private clusters.
-If you are running EKS on EC2 nodes, you can acquire the volumes of the underlying EC2 instances and some data will be visible when using Docker runtimes.
-Containerd based runtimes will not allow access to the container data via this method.
-If you have a method to deploy code to running containers (for example, via a Container Security Application, you can execute a Cado Host acquisition script to acquire the data from the container.)

 ## Configuring the Cluster RBAC for use with Cado

 In order for the Cado platform to acquire artifacts from a container, the following Kubernetes permissions are required: